 Democratic and inclusive meeting places

-Vestre believes that creating social meeting places is the best way of preventing the polarisation of society and avoiding hostility and conflict.
-Our furniture has a clear social and inclusive purpose, i.e. to contribute to the creation of arenas for what we call “everyday democracy”.
-We want to contribute to the creation of considerate meeting places where people can meet across social, cultural and financial divides.
-When people get to know each other, share life experiences and exchange ideas, we suddenly discover there is no ‘us’ and ‘them’; we are all the same.
-And it is with these democratic meeting places that we hope to change the world—one neighbourhood at a time.
+Vestre believes that creating social meeting places is the best way of preventing the polarization of society and avoiding hostility and conflict.
+Our furniture has a clear social and inclusive purpose, i.e., to contribute to the creation of arenas for what we call “everyday democracy”.
+We want to contribute to the creation of considerate meeting places where people can meet across social, cultural, and financial divides.
+When people get to know each other, share life experiences, and exchange ideas, we suddenly discover there is no ‘us’ and ‘them’; we are all the same.
+And it is with these democratic meeting places that we hope to change the world—one neighborhood at a time.

 Good democratic meeting places are also inclusive meeting places.
 The design of meeting places in our towns and cities is an important factor in determining how urban spaces are used and by whom.
 If social meeting places are not inclusive, i.e. universally designed, many people will be excluded from using them.
 Providing well-designed seats will enable people with limited mobility to use them to a greater extent and make it more attractive for people to move around more and over greater distances.
 Provision for activity and walking is important for public health and in order to develop good local communities—for young and old alike.
 Through good design, we want to contribute to the creation of meeting places that are both social and inclusive.